-When installing new cabinet doors, concealed cabinet door hinges will add to a modern kitchen's sleek contemporary style.
-Follow the instructions below to attach concealed hinges cleanly and securely to your kitchen cabinet doors.
+Installing concealed cabinet door hinges always adds to a modern look to your kitchen's sleek contemporary style.
+Whether you're installing new cabinet doors or changing the hardware on the old ones, you can now refer to the instructions below for helpful instructions on how to attach concealed hinges cleanly and securely to your cabinet doors both old and new.

-If you are using a frameless cabinet box, that has no interior frame to which hinges are attached, measure up 2 inches from the inside bottom of the cabinet box and down from the inside top of the box.
-Mark these locations with a pencil, as you will attach the mounting brackets for the hinges here.
+If you are using a frameless cabinet box, one that has no interior frame to which the hinges are attached, measure up 2 inches from the inside bottom of the cabinet box, and down from the inside top of the box.
+Mark these locations with a pencil, as you will need to attach the mounting brackets for the hinges there.

 If you are affixing doors to framed cabinets, measure the depth of the frame and decide how much overlap you want between the doors and frame.
 You can choose a half-overlay, so the door overlaps half of the frame width, or any distance between that and a full inset, where the door edge is completely inside the frame.

-For each door, drill 3 holes for each concealed door hinge, a large 35 mm hole with 2 offset holes above and below it on the left side, 8 mm in diameter for the dowels and screw fasteners.
+For each door, you will have to drill 3 holes for each concealed door hinge, a large 35 mm hole with 2 offset holes above and below it on the left side, 8 mm in diameter for the dowels and screw fasteners.
 Drill these just 1/2 inch deep into the door.
 A device called a hinge-mark template will help you mark the hole locations accurately for every door.

 The mounting brackets are T-shaped metal pieces with three screw holes to fasten it.
 When you purchase your hinge assembly, bring your frame and overlay measurements to get the correct length and thickness for the main shaft of the mounting bracket.
 The thickness of the mounting bracket plate will shorten the door overlay by the same amount.
 Attach the mounting brackets to the places you marked inside the cabinet body.
 Align the hinge arm into the mounting bracket and test for smoothness and straightness of each door as you open and close it.
 Use the screwdriver to adjust the height and lateral placement of the hinge in one operation.